4nd2in/edu/pages/UDP.md

 		- connection state tracking
 		- congestion control
 	- Because of that, this protocol gives applications above the freedom to handle protocol design decisions themselves.
+	- ## NAT Traversal
 		- One problem occurs when [[Network Address Translators (NAT)]] come into play as this protocol does not hold a state and thus the router does not know if the connection is closed or not.
 Also the router has to hold states for IPs and ports for a protocol that does not.
 	- ## Header
 		- This protocol delivers user messages in #datagram which are different to packets as they are not meant to be reliable.
 		- UDP encapsulates user messages of the IP layer into its own packet structure which adds four fields